-Schools cannot charge for the following:
+Schools cannot charge for:

-- Education provided on any visit that takes place during school hours; - Education provided on any visit that takes place outside school hours if it is part of the national curriculum, or part of a syllabus for a prescribed public examination that the pupil is being prepared for at the school, or part of religious education; - Supply teachers to cover for those teachers who are absent from school accompanying pupils on an educational visit.
+- education provided on any visit that takes place during school hours; - education provided on any visit that takes place outside school hours if it is part of the National Curriculum, or part of a syllabus for a prescribed public examination that the pupil is being prepared for at the school, or part of religious education; and - supply teachers to cover for those teachers who are absent from school accompanying pupils on an educational visit.

-Schools can charge for board and lodging and the charge must not exceed the actual cost.
+Schools can charge for:

+• board and lodging and the charge must not exceed the actual cost.

-When a school informs parents about a forthcoming visit, they should make it clear that parents receiving specified benefits, usually equating to pupils being eligible for free school meals (due to the receipt of specified benefits, not through the introduction of universal infant FSM) will not be charged for board and lodging.
+When a school informs parents about a forthcoming visit, they should make it clear that parents receiving specified benefits, usually equating to pupils being eligible for free school meals (due to the receipt of specified benefits and not through the introduction of universal infant FSM) will not be charged for board and lodging.
+Eligible benefits are subject to change and can be found on the DfE website.